im2nguyen/katacoda/infrastructure-pipelines-workshop/setup-k8s-workspace.md

 ## Deploy Kubernetes cluster

-Select your Kubernetes workspace and click "Queue Plan".
-If the plan is successful, Terraform cloud will display a notice that a run will automatically queue a plan in the Consul workspace, and ask you to confirm and apply.

-Click "Confirm & Apply" to apply this configuration.
+Go back to the "Runs" page — a plan should already be running.
+Once it's complete, click "Confirm & Apply" to apply this configuration.
 This process should take about 10 minutes to complete.

 While your Kubernetes cluster deploying, continue onto the next step and configure your Consul workspace.